CIF Parser¶

 is used for mandatory items, ?

-The CIF syntax has a serious flaw resulting from historical trade-offs:
+The CIF syntax has a flaw resulting from historical trade-offs:

 or "5332"